Tag Archive | healthy greens

 Asparagus berries, with seeds inside.

-Asparagus is dioecious, meaning an individual plant is either male or female.
-Both male and female plants flower, but males lack the reproductive parts to make berries and seeds.
-Here in the Piedmont of North Carolina, the plants flower in late spring to early summer.
+Asparagus is dioecious, which means that each individual plant has either all male or all female flowers.
+Although both male and female plants flower, males lack the reproductive parts to make berries and seeds.
+Here in the Piedmont of North Carolina, the plants flower in late spring to early summer, with some flowers appearing later than that.

 As new varieties become available, the preference among growers leans toward male plants.
 Females grow thicker stems, but males grow more of them.
 Male plants live longer, according to the University of Illinois.
-Some of the older varieties, such as the ‘Jersey’ series, are being retired by propagators.
+Some propagators are retiring the older strains, such as ‘Jersey’.

-Females have small green-to-red berries that need nourishment.
-They consume resources that instead could have contributed to foliage or root growth.
+Females have small green-to-red berries.
+These fruits consume resources that instead could have contributed to foliage or root growth.
 When the seeds drop to the ground and germinate, they cause crowding within the bed.
 Consequently, extra effort is required to maintain adequate spacing between plants.
 The berries, by the way, are toxic to humans.

 The ‘Millennium’ crowns I received last year and this year are about 75% male plants.
 I planted 10 last year (a few females) and potted up the rest to sell at the farmers’ markets.
 In the future, I’ll hold the confirmed female plants aside and plant them together in a bed of their own.
 Removing the berries would solve the problem of crowding.